Frenzoid/DOD_Server/README.md

 - On a web pannel, with Portainer: Just make sure to set the proper variables before creating the container, join via remote console and type `$LAUNCHSERVER`.

 ## Configuration.
-By default, the game will generate an empty config file on `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini`, the container will automatically replace the config's fields with the env vars and paste it to `/home/steamsrv/predodconfig/Game.ini`, still, if you want to edit the file, to add more admins, etc.. just go to `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini` and edit the file, here's a template:
+By default, the game will generate an empty config file on `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini`, the container, at start, will automatically replace the config's fields with the env vars and paste it to `/home/steamsrv/predodconfig/Game.ini`, still, if you want to edit the file, to add more admins, etc.. just go to `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini` and edit the file, here's a template:

 ```
 [/Game/Dev/Libraries/Classes/Runtime/DragonsGameInstance.DragonsGameInstance_C]